ebenefuenf/quma/docs/usage.rst

 ===============

-quma reads sql files from the file system and makes them accessible as query objects.
+quma reads sql files from the file system and makes them accessible as script objects.
 It passes the content of the files to a connected database management system (DBMS) when these objects are called.

 Throughout this document we assume a directory with the following structure: